 I am thrilled to share with you my latest escapade, with the hope that you’ll visit the island yourself one day and use this article as your Bermuda travel guide.
 Many thanks to the ever-helpful Grotto Bay and the Bermuda Tourism Authority, both of whom are ‘guilty’ for some of my adventures while there.

 Here are the top 50 things to do in Bermuda if you decide to run away and escape your everyday routine:

 1. Get a Luxury Spa Treatment in a Cave, Have Your Own Pink Beach, Snorkel For Shipwrecks – All at Grotto Bay

-While in Bermuda, I stayed at Grotto Bay, a fantastic resport, located only 5 minutes from the airport, managed by a gentleman named JP Martens.
-Martens and his staff made sure we had a great visit.
+While in Bermuda, I stayed at Grotto Bay, a fantastic resort, located only 5 minutes from the airport, managed by a gentleman named JP Martens.
+Martens and his staff made sure we had a great visit, making this one of those once in a lifetime trips.
 There are a couple of shipwrecks in the water right by the hotel’s beach!!
 Look at the pic below and you can see one in the crystal-clear water, on the left:

 There’s everything to love about Grotto Bay, but the cherry on top is that the resort sits on a lush tropical estate featuring caves and acres of woodland preserves along the water’s edge in Bermuda’s Bailey’s Bay.